-Interior & Exterior Lights
+Exterior Lights

-- Be conservative in the use of battery power. - Prolonged use of cabin interior lights (overnight) WILL result in a drained battery.

-The lights are powered by your boat's 12-volt DC system.
+- Be conservative in the use of battery power. - Prolonged use of cabin interior lights (overnight) WILL result in a drained battery. - The lights are powered by your boat's 12-volt DC system. - The battery switch must be turned On for the lights to work.